0xAX/linux-insides/Theory/asm.md

 test.c:7:9: error: impossible constraint in ‘asm’
 ```

-when at the same time
+when at the same time:

 ```C
 unsigned long test_asm(int nr)